-All of our teachers welcome parent/teacher conferences as long as they are scheduled in advance and on their calendar.
-To schedule a meeting with a teacher, please contact him or her via email.
+All of our teachers welcome parent/ teacher conferences as long as they are scheduled in advance and on their calendar.
+Teachers will be available to meet with parents during established office hours.
+To schedule a meeting with a teacher, please contact him or her via phone call or email.